 -

-Indigenous Control of Indigenous School Education
+Indigenous control of Indigenous school education

-Indigenous control of Indigenous school education, particularly for school refusers.
+We demand Indigenous control of Indigenous school education, particularly for school refusers.

 We stand for schools that are independent and belong to the communities they serve.